"Those most conscious of another world have made the most effective Christians in this one."

 Today’s audiences demand more than a few sentences of preachy application at the end of a novel or devotional.
 They yearn for stories that weave universal themes through the dynamic experiences of relatable characters.
 Mark has helped numerous authors accomplish precisely this.

-His academic training includes a bachelor’s degree in English / Commercial Writing as well as a master’s in English with a writing concentration.
+His academic training includes a bachelor’s degree in English / Commercial Writing, a master’s in English with a writing concentration.
+He is currently working on a Master of Fine Arts degree in creative writing.
 For two semesters, Mark studied under the direction of Dr. Michael Dirda, Pulitzer Prize-winning book columnist for The Washington Post.
 During these years of academic training, Mark worked as a textbook editor, writing tutor, and technology web writer.

 Next, Mark traveled half way across the world where he began managing the editorial department at Christian Books Melanesia, the largest Christian publisher in Papua New Guinea.
-There he helped develop more than 100 publications that pointed people to God's Word for Christian growth.
+There he helped develop more than one hundred publications that pointed people to God's Word for Christian growth.

 In 2004, Mark moved to the Midwest where he began working with Emmaus Worldwide, the largest Christian publisher of correspondence Bible studies (distributing 1.4 million each year).
 Although hired as communications coordinator, Mark demonstrated leadership abilities and consistently exceeded expectations.
 Under his guidance, publishing output and revenue flourished.
 By the time he departed, Mark had risen to publications and communications director, overseeing all editorial content and marketing activities.

-And so when a faculty position at Pensacola Christian College opened up in 2017, Mark recognized that the timing wasn't coincidental.
+And so when a faculty position at a Christian college opened up in 2017, Mark recognized that the timing wasn't coincidental.
 The Lord was directing him to invest in the younger generation that could continue influencing lives through print and digital resources.

-His writing credits include publication in textbooks, newspapers, magazines, and literary journals.
+His writing credits include publication in magazines, newspapers, textbooks, and literary journals.
 He's recognized as an outstanding editor, writer, and contributor.
 Abeka, one of the largest publishers of Christian school resources in the world, published Mark's novel Trapped in a Hot Air Balloon in June 2021.

 American Christian Fiction Writers